language to be deleted (2) new language

 (b) For purposes of this section, "inspection" includes, but is not limited to, the visual inspection of paper and similar types of government data.
 Inspection does not include printing copies by the government entity, unless printing a copy is the only method to provide for inspection of the data.
 In the case of data stored in electronic form and made available in electronic form on a remote access basis to the public by the government entity, inspection includes remote access to the data by the public and the ability to print copies of or download the data on the public's own computer equipment.
 Nothing in this section prohibits a government entity from charging a reasonable fee for remote access to data under a specific statutory grant of authority.
 A government entity may charge a fee for remote access to data where either the data or the access is enhanced at the request of the person seeking access.

 (c) The responsible authority or designee shall provide copies of public data upon request.
-If a person requests copies or electronic transmittal of the data to the person, the responsible authority may require the requesting person to pay the actual costs of searching for and retrieving government data, including the cost of employee time, and for making, certifying, compiling, and electronically transmitting the copies of the data or the data, but may not charge for separating public from not public data.
+If a person requests copies or electronic transmittal of the data to the person, the responsible authority may require the requesting person to pay the actual costs of searching for and retrieving government data, including the cost of employee time, and for making, certifying, deleted text begin compiling,deleted text end and electronically transmitting the copies of the data or the data, but may not charge for separating public from not public data.
 However, if 100 or fewer pages of black and white, letter or legal size paper copies are requested, actual costs shall not be used, and instead, the responsible authority may charge no more than 25 cents for each page copied.
 If the responsible authority or designee is not able to provide copies at the time a request is made, copies shall be supplied as soon as reasonably possible.

 (e) The responsible authority of a government entity that maintains public government data in a computer storage medium shall provide to any person making a request under this section a copy of any public data contained in that medium, in electronic form, if the government entity can reasonably make the copy or have a copy made.
 This does not require a government entity to provide the data in an electronic format or program that is different from the format or program in which the data are maintained by the government entity.
 The entity may require the requesting person to pay the actual cost of providing the copy.